Trewinnard Court, Truro

 Tenure, services & general information

 Leasehold (999 years from inception in 1999).
 Ownership of Freehold vested within Trewinnard Court Management Limited of which number four has a 1/8 share.
+Each of the homes in Trewinnard Court owns a share of the freehold of the whole complex through its freehold management company.
+No one else owns any shares in that company except for the homeowners.

 Annual charges commensurate with size of property with number four paying around £3,350 per annum (including building insurance, management fees, maintenance of communal areas, roof repairs, window cleaning and contribution to sinking fund).